quasarframework/quasar/docs/src/pages/quasar-cli-vite/developing-ssr/configuring-ssr.md

 By default, Quasar CLI takes care of hydrating the Vuex store (if you use it) on client-side.

-However, should you wish to manually hydrate it yourself, you need to set quasar.config.js > ssr > manualStoreHydration: true.
+However, should you wish to manually hydrate it yourself, you need to set quasar.config file > ssr > manualStoreHydration: true.
 One good example is doing it from [a boot file](/quasar-cli-vite/boot-files):

 ```js
 // some_boot_file